 - Check and approve.

-If you want to rank locally on Google, It’s definitely worth spending the time in setting up your site correctly.
+If you want to rank locally on Google, It’s worth spending the time in setting up your site correctly.
 SEO and keyword research should play a big part in your business strategy.
 But don’t forget to create regular content that shows and helps your target audience understand what you do.

 It isn’t a quick fix and it will take many months and possibly 1 year before you see the results of your hard work.